Hong Kong Space Museum: Criticisms

 In 2006, the Leisure and Cultural Services Department carried out a survey on the general satisfaction level among visitors to the seven museums it runs (the Hong Kong Space Museum, Hong Kong Museum of Art, Hong Kong Museum of Coastal Defence, Hong Kong Museum of History, Hong Kong Science Museum and Museum of Tea Ware) and also their satisfaction level with the museum facilities.
 The Hong Kong Space Museum scored the lowest among the seven museums, at only 76.1% for general satisfaction and 78% for satisfaction with the facilities.

 In August 2014, an Oriental Daily News reporter was sent to inspect the museum.
 Some inaccurate information was found.
 For example, a satellite program in the 1990s was described as a future space program.
 In another example, Pluto, which had been removed from the list of planets in the Solar System, had yet to be removed from the Solar System model.
 Also, information on China's space program history was found to be severely lacking, with only a few display boards.
 On TripAdvisor, an International travel website, some netizens had also criticized the exhibits at the museum for being outdated and unappealing.
 In response to the criticisms, the Leisure and Cultural Services Department admitted that the inaccurate information on the display boards might have misled the public, promising to provide more up-to-date information on the display boards and remove any information that was misleading.
 The department also promised that some of the permanent exhibits would be replaced with newer ones.
 In 2018, an Oriental Daily News reporter was again sent to inspect the museum's exhibition halls, 4 months after they reopened following a renovation project.
 It was found that most of the exhibits had been badly damaged, suggesting that they had not been properly preserved.
 Yet, before the poor state of maintenance was discovered, 400,000 HKD had already been spent repairing the exhibits.
 Given that the state of the exhibits remained poor, it was said to be a huge waste of money and to have tarnished Hong Kong's image.
 Another reporter from HK01 was also sent to inspect the museum the same year.
 It was found that of the 110 new interactive exhibits, 64% had been repaired at least once.
-In January 2020, fences were placed around the Space Museum when its exterior walls were being cleaned, leading to a feeling that the Space Museum had been turned into a prison.
-This was criticized by netizens, who jokingly alluded that to the powerless people's fight against a powerful dictatorship.

 Transportation

-The museum sits within walking distance of both Tsim Sha Tsui station and East Tsim Sha Tsui station of the MTR.
+The museum is within walking distance from Exit J of East Tsim Sha Tsui station and Exit E of Tsim Sha Tsui station of the Mass Transit Railway (MTR).
 It is also near the Star Ferry Pier and a bus terminus.